-Ramzi Saliba: 01:44 So I had a bit of an untraditional trajectory in my career where I started in the science field, basic sciences and like cellular and molecular biology, and then I shifted from there.
-And disaster management and humanitarian aid was something that I was really interested in and fascinated with ever since I was young.
+Ramzi Saliba: 01:44 So, so I had a, a bit of an untraditional trajectory in my career where I started in the science field, basic sciences and like cellular and molecular biology, and then I shifted from there.
+And disaster management and humanitarian aid was something that I was really interested in and fascinated with ever since I was uh young um.
 So it was always something like I kind of followed up on the side and then until finally I decided that I needed to make a career out of that.
-So I quit my job in 2012 and traveled to the UK, did a diploma in humanitarian assistance and eight or nine years later here I am.
+So I quit my job in, uh, 2012 and travelled to the UK, did a diploma in humanitarian assistance and, uh, eight or nine years later here I am.

 Lama Alsafi: 02:31 Very good.
 Well, we’re very lucky to have you here at CARE.
 What do you think are some of the biggest challenges humanitarians like you face?

 Ramzi Saliba: 02:37 So yeah, challenges can be divided into several areas maybe.
-Definitely the intensity of the work and because we work long hours, long days, extended periods of time and we're always facing or exposed to trauma and you know, severe, horrible stories of survival but of also, you know, tragedy.
-So mentally it's, it's tasking, it takes its toll on us.
-If we don't manage a work life balance and physically as well because of the workload.
-Sometimes also we're deployed in very hard places working conditions are hard, living conditions are hard.
-Safety and security is always a main concern.
+Definitely the intensity of the work and because we work long hours, long days, extended periods of time and we’re always facing or exposed to trauma and you know, severe, horrible stories of survival but of also, you know, tragedy.
+So mentally it’s, it’s taxing.
+It takes its toll on us.
+If we don’t manage a work-life balance and physically as well because of the workload.
+Sometimes also we’re deployed in very hard places working conditions are hard, living conditions are hard.
+Safety and security is always the main concern.
 And then you also have, you know, the time away from home, time away from family and friends.
-Those are definitely some of the main challenges that we face.
+Um, those are definitely some of the main challenges that we face.

 Lama Alsafi: 03:36 What was your most recent deployment?